amanpanditap/Python_Projects/README.md

 A Python script that can be used to convert a pdf into an audiobook.<br/>
 with the help of pyttsx3 library to convert text into speech.<br/>
 Note: The pdf file and python script should be in same folder<br/>
-To run use : 'python audiobook.py'
+To run use : `python audiobook.py`

 ## 2) Automate Email
 Send Email using python code.<br/>